-Views enable you to share subsets of the NuGet, npm, Maven, and Python package-versions in your feed with consumers.
-A common use for views is to share package versions that have been tested, validated, or deployed but hold back packages still under development and packages that didn't meet a quality bar.
+Feed views enable you to share subsets of package-versions with your consumers.
+A common use of feed views is to share package versions that have been tested and validated but hold back on packages that are still under development and/or didn't meet your quality bar.

-Views and upstream sources are designed to work together to make it easy to produce and consume packages at enterprise scale.
+Feed views and upstream sources are designed to work together to provide an enterprise-level solution to share and consume packages.

-In order for other Azure Artifacts feeds to use your feed as an upstream source, you must set your feed's view visibility to people in your organization, or people in your Azure Active Directory (AAD) tenant, depending on your scenario.
+In order for other Azure Artifacts feeds to use your feed as an upstream source, you must set your feed's view visibility to members of your organization, or members of your Azure Active Directory, depending on your scenario.

-@local view is a special view that's commonly used in upstream sources.
+@local is the default view that's commonly used in upstream sources.

-@local contains all packages published directly to the feed (for example, by
+@local view contains all packages published directly to the feed (e.g. by

 nuget push or

 npm publish) and all packages saved from upstream sources.
-If you don't use any other views,
+See package graphs to learn how available packages are constructed.

-Your Azure DevOps Services feed must have a default view.
-When the feed is created, the default view is
+Your Artifacts feed must have a default view.
+When the feed is created, your default view is

 @local.
-The default view is used when other feeds add your feed as an upstream source.
-To learn more about why upstream sources require the use of views, read the package graph doc.
+This view is used when other feeds add your feed as an upstream source.
+To learn more about why upstream sources require the use of views, check out the package graphs article.

-Views are read-only, which means that users connected to a view can only use packages that are published to the feed and packages previously saved from upstream sources by users connected to the feed.
+Feed views are read-only, which means that users connected to a view can only use packages that are published to that view and/or packages previously saved from upstream sources.

-When creating packages in continuous integration and delivery scenarios, it's important to convey three pieces of information: the nature of the change, the risk of the change, and the quality of the package.
+When creating packages in continuous integration and delivery scenarios, it's important to convey three pieces of information: the nature of the change, the risk of the change, and the quality of the change.

-Because the nature and the risk of the change both pertain to the change itself—i.e. what you set out to do—they're both generally known at the outset of the work.
-You know if you're introducing new features, making updates to existing features, or patching bugs; this is the nature of your change.
-And, you know if you're still making changes to the API surface of your application; this is one facet of the risk of your change.
-Many NuGet users use Semantic Versioning (SemVer) notation to convey these two pieces of information; SemVer is a widely used standard and does a good job of communicating this information.
+The nature and the risk of the change both pertain to the change itself, that is, what you set out to do, they're both known at the outset of the work.
+If you're introducing new features, making updates to existing features, or patching bugs; this is the nature of your change.
+If you're still making changes to the API portion of your application; this is one facet of the risk of your change.
+Many NuGet users use Semantic Versioning (SemVer) notation to convey these two pieces of information.
+SemVer is a widely used standard and does a good job of communicating this type of information.

-However, the quality of the package generally isn't known until validation, which comes after your change is built and packaged.
-Because of this, it's not feasible to communicate the quality in the version number, which is specified during packaging and before validation.
-There are workarounds to pre-validate (for example, by consuming the build's DLLs directly before they're packaged; or, publishing packages to a "debug" or "CI" feed, validating, and republishing to a "release" feed), but none that we've seen can truly guarantee that the built package meets the correct quality standard.
+The quality of the change isn't generally known until the validation process is complete.
+This comes after your change is built and packaged.
+Because of this detail, it's not feasible to communicate the quality in the version number, which is specified during packaging and before validation.
+There are workarounds to pre-validate (e.g. consume the build's DLLs directly before they're packaged and publish the packages to a "debug" or "CI" environment then validate and republish those packages to a "release" environment) but none that we've seen can truly guarantee that the built package meets the correct quality standard.